Hamiltonian and Noether charges in first order gravity: Covariant Hamiltonian Formalism and conserved charges

 Therefore we conclude that, \emph{when we add a boundary term to the original action it will not change the symplectic current}, and this result holds independently of the specific boundary conditions.
+This is the first result of this article.

 Recall that in the space of solutions, $\ed S (\delta) = \tilde{\Theta} (\delta)$, therefore from eqs. (\ref{edTheta}) and (\ref{DefJ}),